fastoch/React-Tech-with-Tim/TUTO.md

 ## The `index.html` file

-This is where we'll inject our React code.
+This is where our React code will be injected into the page.
 In this file, we have a `<div>` with an id of `root`.
-All the React code we're about to write is going to be "thrown" into this `<div>`.
+All the React code that we're about to write is going to be "thrown" into this `<div>`.

+React uses what's called a **virtual DOM** to handle all of the HTML that is rendered to the page.

+## The `src` folder

+This is where we're going to write our different components.

+## The `main.jsx` file

+This is the **entry point** of our application, where the injection of our React code will happen.

+## The `App.jsx` file

+This is our main component, the parent of all the components we're about to write.

 ---
-@10/99
+@12/99